 “If you could have any super power, what would it be?”

-This is the start to a great coversation, it can lead into lots of possibilites and scenarios.
+This is the start to a great conversation, it can lead into lots of possibilities and scenarios.

 “What is the craziest thing you've ever done?”

 This story is guaranteed to have a funny response and you get to see a different side to the person you are asking!

 “If you were stranded on a deserted island and you could have only 1 item, what would it be?”

 This question always makes the person think about what the most important things are to them.

 This is a really interesting as the answer can be anything from a celebrity to a family member.
 It also shows what values are important to the person you are asking.

 "Where do you see yourself in five years' time?"